10 Best Appendix Carry Holsters (AIWB Holster) in 2023 Review

 • Comes in multiple colors

-8. Vedder LightTuck Kydex Holster
+8. Vedder Holsters LightTuck Kydex Holster

 Check Price on Amazon